Rob-Hudson/servbot/readme.md

 * Sent a notice informing them of the block duration
 * Logged with the pattern and duration

+If a controller is configured, they will receive notifications when users are blocked and unblocked.

 Set any value to 0 to disable antiflood protection.

 ## TLS verification